 Losing a pet is a deeply painful experience.
 Many owners seek a meaningful way to honor their memory.
 Eterneva offers a unique service: creating real diamonds from your companion's cremated remains.
-This Eterneva review gives an honest look at the process, costs, and experience.
-This will help you decide if it's the right memorial for you.
+This Eterneva review covers the full 2026 price list by carat, the process, the timeline, and the pros and cons, so you can decide if it's the right memorial for you.

 What does Eterneva do?